UoB-CSA/distributed-lab-1/README.md

 # Distributed Lab 1: Go Chat Server

 In this lab you will build a simple client-server chat system.
-To start with, you should follow the guide in the video to practice sending and receiving messages -- you should write this code yourself, and **not** use the templates in `skeleton`, which are there for the second part of the lab.
+To start with, you should follow the guide in this week's third Distributed Systems video to practice sending and receiving messages -- you should write this code yourself, and **not** use the templates in `skeleton`, which are there for the second part of the lab.

 ## Part 1: Simple Client-Server Message-Passing